Sign up to receive our e-newsletter

 Drainage Improvement Project

-Construction to begin in 2022 - Semiahmoo Drive Drainage Improvements: The project is currently at the 90% design level.
-Click here to see project photos and learn more.
+Construction summer 2026 - The project is currently at the 90% design level.
+Visit the project website to learn more.

 Stormwater Improvement Project